sumakumardey/filter_params/README.md

 # FilterParams

-TODO: this gem is for cleanning the controller params for protecting from mass_assignment
+TODO: This gem is for cleanning the controller params and protecting from mass assignment

 ## Installation